 My current favorite way to prepare them now is to use a sharp knife and cut clean through the bone right below the joint.
 From there you simply push the skin and meat down from the bone so the bone is exposed.
 Once your bones are exposed, you can wrap them in foil to prevent the bone from turning dark during the smoking process.

-Once your lollipops are seasoned and bacon wrapped, it’s time to cook!
-I make these in my smoker for a little extra flavor.
-If you don’t have a smoker, you can cook these on your regular grill over indirect heat (no flame underneath) or in your oven.
+Once your lollipops are seasoned and wrapped in bacon, it’s time to cook!
+These taste incredible cooked in a smoker.
+If you don’t have a smoker, you can cook these on your grill or oven.
+Grill them on your gas or charcoal grill over indirect heat (no flame underneath) or in your oven preheated to the same temperature.
 Just make sure the grease has a place to go so your lollipops aren’t sitting in that liquid and you’re not getting constant flare-ups from the fat dripping down.
-I cook my chicken lollipops at 225 degrees F and I like to use apple or hickory wood in my smoker.
+Cook the chicken lollipops at 225 degrees F and try apple or hickory wood in the smoker.

-Use an internal thermometer to check the temperature of your drumsticks (I like this $29 instant read Thermopop from Thermoworks).
+Use an internal thermometer to check the temperature of your drumsticks.
 When the internal temperature reaches 135 degrees F, increase the heat in your grill to 375 degrees F to finish rendering and crisping the bacon.
 Once the internal temperature of your chicken lollipop reaches 175 degrees F, it’s time to glaze!
 You can use whatever BBQ sauce you like, but shoot for something sweet and on the thinner side.
 They’re called lollipops after all, so they should look nice and shiny!
 My absolute favorite sauce for this is my Whiskey Peach BBQ Sauce.
 It’s just sweet and shiny enough to look beautiful on these lollipops.

 Normally with chicken you are aiming for an internal temperature of 165 degrees, but with drumsticks I like to grill to 185 degrees F. After you glaze the lollipops, close the lid and allow the chicken to continue cooking.
 The meat will still be incredibly juicy and the higher temperature will break down some of the connective tissue in the drumstick so you don’t end up with any stringy or chewy pieces.